neilmangan/nifty-trademark-info/README.md

 [See Dapper Labs Inc's Canadian trademark application details and history on the CIPO website.](http://www.ic.gc.ca/app/opic-cipo/trdmrks/srch/viewTrademark?id=1909994&tab=reg&lang=eng)

 ## Why is trademarking NIFTY in Canada a bad thing?
-Once a trademark for "Nifty" is granted, Dapper Labs Inc. will need to police use of the word "Nifty" within Canada for any commercial purpose related to the categories of products and services identified (ie. NFTs, blockchain, digital assets, apps, etc).
-Dapper Labs Inc. is a dominant developer within the NFT ecosystem and it will need to enforce its presumptive statutory rights to preserve any 'Nifty' trademark - even where others have entrenched common law rights of usage.
+Once a trademark for "Nifty" is granted, Dapper Labs Inc. will need to police use of the term "Nifty" within Canada for any commercial purpose related to the categories of products and services identified (ie. NFTs, blockchain, digital assets, apps, etc).
+Dapper Labs Inc. is a dominant developer within the blockchain ecosystem and it will need to enforce its presumptive statutory rights to preserve any 'Nifty' trademark - even where others have entrenched common law rights of usage.

-This may have a significant impact on the NFT and blockchain communities within Canada, and for commercial NFT services in other countries that provide services in Canada (which can be difficult to restrict given the distributed and borderless nature of blockchain technology).
+This may have a significant impact on the blockchain communities within Canada, and for commercial non-fungible token services in other countries that serve Canada.
+It can be difficult to restrict the use of blockchain based products and services in specific regions given the distributed and borderless nature of the technology.

 ## What future examiners must keep in mind
-Given the small size and technical nature of the blockchain digital asset communities, there is a real risk that trademark examiners in Canada, the United States and other jurisdictions will fail to understand that the word "Nifty" is a ubiquitous term within the digital asset marketplace.
-The word "Nifty" is not distinctive and is not associated with a single commercial entity within the marketplace.
+Given the small size and technical nature of the blockchain digital asset communities, there is a real risk that trademark examiners in Canada, the United States and other jurisdictions will fail to understand that the term "Nifty" is ubiquitous within the digital blockchain asset marketplace.
+The term "Nifty" is not distinctive.
+It is not associated with any single commercial entity.
 It is utilitarian in nature.

-Granting a trademark for the word "Nifty" alone - and without further commercial context (such as the trademark registered for 'Nifty Gateway') - may have chilling effect on lawful commercial activity within the community and result in the theft of a common good.
+Granting a trademark for the term "Nifty" alone - and without further commercial context (such as the trademark registered for 'Nifty Gateway') - may harm consumers and the marketplace, have chilling effect on lawful activity and result in the theft of a common good.